 NOTE: Curving text in Design Space must be done on a computer or laptop.
 The Apple and Android apps don’t support the curve tool yet.

-Select the line of text (text blocks that have multiple lines can’t be curved – only single lines.) then click on the curve tool.
-A slider will pop up that you can drag to the right or the left to curve up or down.
+Select the line of text (text blocks that have multiple lines can’t be curved – only single lines.)
+If a block of text needs to be ungroups, click the “advanced” button and click “ungroup to lines.”

 Start by adding the text and choosing the font.
 Then check for spacing issues – do any of the letters need to be tightened up a bit?